A drug commonly used to treat hyperparathyroidism.

-There are no data regarding the presence in human milk or the effects on the infant or milk production; studies in rats showed that cinacalcet was excreted in milk; the developmental and health benefits of breastfeeding should be considered in conjunction with the mother’s clinical need for therapy and any potential adverse effects on the nursing infant from the therapy or from an underlying maternal condition
+There are no data regarding the presence in human milk or the effects on the infant or milk production; studies in rats showed that cinacalcet was excreted in the milk; the developmental and health benefits of breastfeeding should be considered in conjunction with the mother’s clinical need for therapy and any potential adverse effects on the nursing infant from the treatment or an underlying maternal condition.

-Interactions with other medications can change how your medications work or increase the risk of serious side effects.
+Interactions with other medications can change how your drugs work or increase the risk of severe side effects.

 - Erythromycin base.

 - Erythromycin ethylsuccinate.